trhys/tube_defect_analyzer/README.md

 # Overview

-This is simple defect analysis tool designed for our in house defect logging.
+This is a defect analysis tool designed for our in house defect logging.
 I've set up PaddleOCR to handle text detection and recognition, which is used to populate the tubing lots for analysis.

 Key Metrics:
 - Total Defects